 #3 Folding and Fixing Over Timber Edges

-Folding and fixing artificial grass to a timber frame is a common mistake for DIY installers and even professionals.
+Folding and fixing artificial grass to a timber frame is a common mistake for DIY installers and even so called ‘experts’.
+Thankfully it does appear this incorrect practice is not as common as it once was.
 Fixing to a timber frame can cause many problems for your new lawn, the most serious being groundwork settling while the frame stays at the original height.
-Over time the groundwork inside the timber frame will settle resulting in ripples along the edges and in worst cases cause the grass to rip along the timber edges which would be potential a trip hazard.

-Other reasons for not fixing over timber battens are more for aesthetic reasons, for example…
+Other reasons not to fix over timber battens are more for aesthetic reasons, including:

 - Artificial grass nailed to the upright of timber edging looks very unnatural and will not do the grass justice.